Causal Fine-Tuning under Latent Confounded Shift: Experiments

 \paragraph{Results.} The main results are presented in Table \ref{tab:semi-main}, with visualizations for the Amazon dataset over 5 runs in Fig.~\ref{fig:semi-amazon}.
-These results demonstrate the superiority of our model against the strong baselines.
+These results demonstrate the advantage of CFT over standard fine-tuning and several domain-generalization baselines under spurious shifts.
 We observe a significant performance drop in both SFT0 and SFT when the distribution of spurious features shifts, indicating that standard fine-tuning methods struggle to handle spurious correlations in OOD settings.
 However, we observe that SFT consistently outperforms SFT0 for both ID and OOD settings, highlighting the effectiveness of ``knowledge transfer'' in improving representation quality.
 Among all learning algorithms, our proposed CFT method provides the most promising predictors.
 Compared to CFT, the CFT-N conditions on $\Phi$, which introduces an active collider path between $\sigma$ and $Y$, namely $\sigma \rightarrow S_1 \rightarrow R_1 \leftrightarrow \Phi \leftrightarrow Y$~\citep{spirtes2000, pearl2009causality}, where $S_1$ is unobserved, but $R_1$ and $\Phi$ are observable functions of $X$.
 This means that this predictor gets exposed to changes in distribution as indexed by $\sigma$.
 We observe that the drop in performance compared to CFT and this confirms why making predictions under a hypothetical $\text{do}(x)$ helps.
 The CFT-C variant, which uses only the causal variable $C$ for prediction, performs well in many OOD settings, suggesting that PLMs can be considered as a good source of new domain data.
 However, its accuracy decreases as the OOD distribution diverges further from the ID data, indicating that relying solely on $C$ may limit robustness in extreme scenarios.
 An intriguing observation is the behavior of the CFT-variant $\Phi$, which predicts the label using only local features $\Phi$.
 This variant is strongly correlated to the spurious pattern in the data, highlighting why our methods can work for OOD settings, as we negotiate large changes for the spurious distribution by sticking to the distribution $\text{do}(x)$.
+See more discussions on $\Phi$ in Appendix~\ref{sec:feature_phi_and_does_it_work}.